The Ultimate Guide to Child Milestones (5–7 Years) | DevineCare

 Big Steps, Bright Smiles:

 Your child is becoming a confident “big kid”—growing in independence, curiosity, and social skills.
-Here’s your at-a-glance guide to their milestones, learning leaps, and daily challenges.
+Here’s your complete, science-backed guide to their milestones and learning leaps.

 The Eager Learner & Helper: 5 to 6 Years